TrossenRobotics/interbotix_xslocobots_docs/_sources/ros_interface/ros2/software_setup.rst

         U2D2, etc.) needs to be connected to the computer for the installation to work.
 Specify the version of ROS that you want to install using the ``-d`` flag followed by the distribution's codename.
-Alternatively, you can run it without the ``-d`` flag and the script will install packages for the ROS 1 distribution supported by the version of Ubuntu, or the latest stable release of ROS 2 if using Ubuntu version 22.04 or later.
+Alternatively, you can run it without the ``-d`` flag and the script will install packages for the ROS 1 distribution supported by the version of Ubuntu.
         See the `list of currently supported distributions`_.
 You will also need to specify the base type using the ``-b`` flag followed by ``create3`` if using the Create® 3 base, or ``kobuki`` if using the Kobuki base.
 The commands below demonstrate the process of running the installation script for ROS 2 Galactic and a Create® 3 base.

         .. code-block:: console